 - Log this on Class Charts where the first aider on duty will pick this up.
 The first aid rota can be found on teams.
-If this is urgent please contact the main office or a member of staff with a radio to call for urgent support. - If this is a life threatening emergency the staff member must dial 999 immediately and stay on the phone to the operator, whilst sending for additional support within school/informing SLT. - The casualty and first aider must complete an accident form and contact parent/carer if necessary (available from Mrs Davison) all completed forms are returned to Mrs Davison.
+If this is urgent please contact the main office or a member of staff with a radio to call for urgent support. - If this is a life threatening emergency the staff member must dial 999 immediately and stay on the phone to the operator, whilst sending for additional support within school/informing SLT. - The casualty and first aider must complete an accident form and contact parent/carer if necessary.
+Forms are completed online.